Peugeot 308 SW review

 Fire it up, and it’s reasonably hushed at idle, although the stop-start system does cut in and out with quite a bit of a vibration.
 It’s paired with a six-speed manual gearbox, but this suffers from a vague, spongy shift that makes changing gears feel like a bit of a chore.

-In corners, the 308’s soft suspension means there’s little fun to be had, because the car suffers from plenty of roll, while mid-corner bumps cause it to pitch uncomfortably.
+In corners, the soft suspension means there’s plenty of roll, while mid-corner bumps cause it to pitch uncomfortably.
 What’s more, the small steering wheel feels toy-like in your hands, and an awkward driving position discourages you from attacking bends.

-The full BlueHDi diesel line-up includes the 99bhp 1.6 with 5-speed manual gears only, the 118bhp 1.6 with 6-speed manual and auto options, and two versions of a 2.0-litre unit.
+The full BlueHDi diesel line-up includes the 99bhp 1.6 with five-speed manual gears only, the 118bhp 1.6 with six-speed manual and auto options (subsequently replaced with a 128bhp 1.5-litre diesel), and two versions of a 2.0-litre unit.
 First up is the 148bhp version which comes with the choice of manual or auto gears, while the range-topping 178bhp engine is only available as an auto.
 0-62mph times range from 12.8 seconds to 8.6 seconds, depending on your choice.

-That added lightness combined with a body that has been shaped to be more aerodynamic than before helps produce official fuel economy that is really exceptional.
-The 1.6 BlueHDi version has a decent 114bhp but will return a 88.3mpg on the combined cycle when fitted with the ultra-low rolling resistance tyres that are standard on cars with 16-inch wheels.
+That added lightness combined with a body that has been shaped to be more aerodynamic than before helps produce impressive official fuel economy figures.

 The entry-level petrol model is also quite frugal though, and because of this the brand expects it to lead the charge when it comes to private retail buyers.
-The 1.2-litre triple returns a claimed 60.1mpg and emits just 109g/km.
+The 1.2-litre triple returns a claimed 57.6mpg.

-The 308 SW is on a par with cars like the SEAT Leon ST but comes better equipped as standard, and it undercuts rivals like the Volkswagen Golf and Honda Civic with prices starting at just under £17,000 for the most basic versions, although the residuals are likely to be weaker than either of these competitors.
+The 308 SW is on a par with cars like the SEAT Leon ST but comes better equipped as standard, and it undercuts rivals like the Volkswagen Golf and Honda Civic with prices starting at just over £18,500 for the most basic versions, although the residuals are likely to be weaker than either of these competitors.

 Standard equipment is impressive though, with even mid-spec cars getting sat-nav and the 9.7-inch touchscreen fitted as standard, ‘Allure’ models get a colour reversing camera, and goodies like 17-inch alloy wheels and full LED lights.

 In spite of some notable sporty models in its fairly recent history, Peugeot as a brand has generally failed to set pulses racing.
-This is reflected in its relatively poor performance on the used market, although the 308 SW shouldn’t fare much differently to a similarly spec’d Ford Focus.
-It won’t look after your money like a VW Golf will though.
+This is reflected in its relatively poor performance on the used market, with our experts predicting it will retain between 31 and 38 per cent of its value after three years and 36,000 miles.

 Interior, design and technology